metacpan/metacpan-cpan-extracted/distros/A/Array-Circular/README.pod

     if ($num) {
 	carp "Calls to next with a count of how many to go forward must be a positive number" if $num < 0;
 	$num--;
-	$num->next for 1 .. $num; # This is inefficient but simple.
+	$self->next for 1 .. $num; # This is inefficient but simple.
 Could use $self->me to compute where we are as optimisation }